vtex/toolbelt/README.md

 You can configure your **terminal prompt** to display relevant information about your current context, like which account you're logged into and which `workspace` you are currently using.

-Just like knowing which `git` branch you're currently in, having this info in your prompt you help you avoid mistakes and be faster when using VTEX IO.
+Just like knowing which `git` branch you're currently in, having this info in your prompt will help you avoid mistakes and be faster when using VTEX IO.

 ## How to do so?